tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

-# Install Management Agent on Linux hosts
+# Install Management Agent on your hosts

 ## Introduction